glapointe7/HousePrices/Analysis.md

 ```

-3. The HouseStyle feature values must match with the values of the feature MSSubClass.
+**3. The HouseStyle feature values must match with the values of the feature MSSubClass.**

 To check this fact, we have to do a mapping between values of 'HouseStyle' and 'MSSubClass'.
 We have to be careful with 'SLvl' and 'SFoyer' because they can be used for all types.
 Since we are not sure about them, we will validate with values we know they mismatch.